Zhiyi-Zhang/NDN-Security-Guide/2-2-nac.rst

   2. Getting E-KEY/D-KEY.

-  Assume the data owner want to get the E-KEY/D-KEY for the specific timeslot 16:30 04/13/2017.
+  Assume the data owner want to get the E-KEY/D-KEY for the specific time slot 16:30 04/13/2017.
 Then we have:

   .. code-block:: cpp